Second London sojourn + bonus Cambridge

 I had two days left to explore London before returning home.
 The first was the Sunday after our Cambridge trip when KP and her partner took me around the East End.
 It was hot that day - I think from memory around 30 degrees - one of the few times when I have genuinely felt hot in London.

 We wandered around, browsed in the markets, and soaked up the vibes in the East End.
 The East End is a vibrant, eclectic place and I had a great day even if markets aren't really my thing.
 The food stalls are amazing, though.
 I bought my lunch at an Ethiopian stall.
 KP's partner knows loads about Jack the Ripper so I was treated to an impromptu history tour.
-That's me in the top right-hand photo in front of one of the pubs where Jack lured away a victim.
+That's me in the top right-hand photo in front of the infamous Ten Bells pubs, one of the places where Jack lured away his victims.

 My final day in London was the last day of my trip overall, after I'd returned from Brussels.
 I had a bit of a list of things I wanted to see so just spent my final day wandering around London, becoming proficient reading the Tube map.
 I still felt excited about seeing new parts of London for the first time, most notably Notting Hill.
 I even found the blue door and the bookshop from the Hugh Grant film!

-This is KP's house and evidence of my excessive souvenir shopping.
-I absolutely love KP's house in London.
+This is KP's house in London, in the East End at Limehouse.
+I absolutely love it!
 She doesn't live there these days, but I was fortunate to stay there twice while she did.
 So British!

 Our first trip to London in 1996, our whirlwind introduction to the city before we embarked on a bus tour of Europe, was very much a taster.
 I remember feeling both exhilarated and overwhelmed by being in London.
 We'd stayed with KP (living in a share house at the time) and she became our guide.
 We followed her on the Tube but the whole system seemed complex and confusing to us.
 We'd also travelled around the city on one of the iconic red double decker buses, but I just didn't understand the geography of the city.
 This time I walked a lot more and found that the city's layout started to make more sense to me.
 I also got the hang of the Tube system after figuring things out on my own and I loved working out which lines to take to get to my destination.

 My next visit would be in two years.
 Yay!
-You can read all about that trip here.
-You can also read about my 2014, 2015, and 2018 visits.
-Posts to come on my 2022 and 2023 blocks of time spent in London for work.
+You can read all about that trip here and my later wanderings in 2014, 2015, and 2018.
+I was also fortunate enough to spend blocks of time in London for work in 2022 twice and in 2023 (where I was in the city for King Charles's coronation), making that nine London experiences to date!

 My 2011 wanderings were all about exploring new parts of London and revisiting ones I'd seen on our very first trip.
 My love for London was well and truly cemented during this trip and I loved every experience that I had.